beringresearch/ivis/README.md

 # ivis

 Implementation of the ivis algorithm as described in the paper [Structure-preserving visualisation of high dimensional single-cell datasets](https://www.nature.com/articles/s41598-019-45301-0).
-Ivis is designed to reduce dimensionality in very large datasets using a siamese neural network trained on triplets.
+Ivis is designed to reduce dimensionality of very large datasets using a siamese neural network trained on triplets.
 Both unsupervised and supervised modes are supported.

 ![ivis 10M data points](https://github.com/beringresearch/ivis/blob/master/docs/_static/parity_primes_ivis_1e7_16k_smaller_pts.png)